 All of God's dealings with Israel are actually God taking care of His unfinished business with all of humanity.
-Israel existed because of God's desire to redeem people from every nation and Matthew wanted his Jewish readers to know that Jesus is the promised seed of Abraham who would make the promise of God to Abraham a reality.
+Israel existed because of God's desire to redeem and reconcile to Himself people from every nation through the Cross of Jesus Christ.